sykul/Maps2srs/README.md

 # Maps2srs
 A tool to convert street names into csv flashcards which can be imported into apps such as Anki.
+The user will be able to input a town or city and the software will generate flashcards for all the named streets.
 A rough outline can be seen below.

 CLI User Input
 ==============